PigottB/PigottB.github.io/_pages/teaching.md

 title: "Teaching"
 ---

 I have taught many courses during my career.
 I have taken on different roles including the coordination of several large courses at the University of Toronto.
 These experiences occurred across a range of institutions: University of Toronto, Georgian College, Wake Forest University, and Wofford College.
-A complete list of the courses that I've taught is available in my curriculum vitae.

 ## Fall 2024